PhoenixTales/wiki.gothicarchive.org/religion.md

 - `The god of light, truth and justice`
 - `Innos, the highest of all gods`
 - spells of Fire: ball, bolt, rain, storm
-- as suggested by `OtWaMaskSun.tga`, symbolized by red flame
+- as suggested by `OtWaMaskFire.tga`, symbolized by red flame

 ## Adanos, God Of Water
 - before called _Cyvanis_